 This network plan includes SLAMS monitors which are federal reference methods (FRM), federal equivalent methods (FEM), or approved regional methods (ARM).
 Industrial and "other" monitors are also included in this plan.
 The Industrial and "other" monitors in Santa Barbara County consist of several stations operated by the District or private contractors.
 There are several major oil and gas developments in Santa Barbara County with permits for the production, processing and transportation of oil and gas.
 The Industrial stations are designed to measure regional air quality in addition to criteria pollutants from these oil and gas facilities; the "other" stations are designed to measure odorous compounds from these facilities.
-Operating permits for the oil and gas facilities require the industrial and "other" monitors to be operated for the life of the permitted facility.
-These Industrial and "other" monitors are not utilized for comparison to national ambient air quality standards (NAAQS), are not counted in assessing minimum monitoring requirements, and are considered secondary monitors by EPA.
+Operating permits for the oil and gas facilities require the industrial and "other" monitors are not utilized for comparison to national ambient air quality standards (NAAQS), are not counted in assessing minimum monitoring requirements, and are considered secondary monitors by EPA.